 - Keep a record of your baby’s eating habits and symptoms.

-- If you breastfeed, keep a record of the foods you eat and how they impact your baby.
+- If you breastfeed, keep a record of the foods you eat and how they affect your baby.

 - Learn about your family medical history, especially any food allergies.